ibm-cloud-docs/data-virtualization/getting-started.md

 {:pre: .pre}
 {:video: .video}

-# Getting started with {{site.data.keyword.Db2_on_Cloud_short}}
+# Getting started with Data Virtualization
 {: #getting-started}

-{{site.data.keyword.Db2_on_Cloud_long}} is an SQL database that is provisioned for you in the cloud.
-You can use {{site.data.keyword.Db2_on_Cloud_short}} just as you would use any database software, but without the time and expense of hardware setup or software installation and maintenance.
+Use IBM® Data Virtualization to break data silos across hybrid data sources and build a Data Fabric for easy Data Management.
+You can use Data Virtualization just as you would any data source, but without the time and expense of hardware setup or software installation and maintenance.
 {: shortdesc}

 Create credentials.
-After creating the {{site.data.keyword.Db2_on_Cloud_short}} service on {{site.data.keyword.cloud}}, you must create a user name and password by clicking the **Service credentials** tab on your service page and selecting **New credential**.
-Technically, you can log in to the web console without credentials, but you need the user name and password to use many of the Db2 tools.
-To retrieve your service credentials, select the **Service credentials** tab from your service page and expand the credentials that you want to view.
+After creating the Data Virtualization service on {{site.data.keyword.cloud}}, you must create IAM service credentials by clicking the **Service credentials** tab on your service page and selecting **New credential**.
+Technically, you can log in to the web console without credentials, but you need the service credentials to use many of the Data Virtualization tools.
+To retrieve your **service credentials**, select the Service credentials tab from your service page and expand the credentials that you want to view.
 {: important}

-You can also install a local Db2 database by using the [free Db2 Developer Edition download](https://www.ibm.com/us-en/marketplace/ibm-db2-direct-and-developer-editions){:external}.
-It rapidly installs a ready-to-go developer edition of Db2 with tools inside a Docker container (Docker not required; it automatically installs any necessary components).

 <!--
 ## Video: Introducing Db2 on Cloud